Tanhaiyaan: Music

+Accolades

 Broadcast and sequel

 It has re-run several times on PTV and other TV channels, due to its popularity.

+The series also aired in the United Kingdom on BBC2 in 1992.

 In 2020, the show was rebroadcast by PTV Home from 5 April to 17 April daily at 03:00pm under the segment PTV Gold Hour.

 After 27 years, a sequel named Tanhaiyan Naye Silsilay was broadcast by PTV Home and ARY Digital.
 It started to air on every Saturday 08:00pm from 20 October 2012.
 The script was co-written by Haseena Moin and Mohammad Ahmed.
 The plot is about gaps in relations developed over the years in lives of characters owing to events they faced and how, going forward, things change for the better.
 Directed by Marina Khan, six of the 16 original cast members reprises their roles as Shehnaz Sheikh (the female lead in the original) has quit acting and the rest have since died.
 New cast members include Alishba Yousuf and Shehryar Munawar Siddiqui in lead roles while Syra Yousuf and Shehroz Sabzwari in supporting roles.